antoniomcr96/scripts-for-libinput-gestures/README.md

 chmod a+x ~/.libinputgestures-scripts/3fingersdown.sh
 chmod a+x ~/.libinputgestures-scripts/3fingersup.sh
 ```
+To test if the files works:
+- Type: ```./.libinputgestures-scripts/3fingersdown.sh``` on a terminal WINDOW, window should minimize
+- Type: ```./.libinputgestures-scripts/3fingersup.sh```, window should maximize

 # Edit your custom configuration file
 Here is how to do it: https://github.com/bulletmark/libinput-gestures#configuration.